 In this paper, I exclude exploratory and development wells and analyze only the subset of data corresponding to infill wells.
 This exclusion facilitates this study in two important ways.
 First, examining only infill wells constrains the set of available drilling options to those that exist within a finite, known set of fields.
 Thus, I need not be concerned with the creation of new options through new field discoveries or leasing activity.
-Second, the majority of production from a typical infill wells tap only small isolated pools of oil that have been left behind by older wells in a field, their productive life is quite short.
+Second, the majority of production from a typical infill well takes place within the first year or two of the well's life: because infill wells tap only small isolated pools of oil that have been left behind by older wells in a field, their productive life is quite short.
 Thus, I may rely on liquid near-term futures to provide expected prices and volatilities that are relevant for these wells rather than less liquid long-term futures.

 I also distinguish wells drilled in fields operated by a single firm from wells drilled in fields operated by multiple firms.
 The process by which production companies acquire leases-rights to drill on particular plots of land-often leads to situations in which several firms have the right to drill in and produce from a single field (see Wiggins and Libecap 1985).
 This division of operating rights leads to a common pool problem to the extent that each firm's actions lead to informational and extraction externalities for its neighbors, suggesting that in such situations a dynamic game is needed to model firms' drilling problem.
-This paper avoids this substantial complication by focusing exclusively on wells drilled in sole-operated fields, for which a single-agent model is sufficient to model drilling behavior.
+This paper avoids this substantial complication by focusing exclusively on wells drilled in sole-operated fields, for which a single-agent model is sufficient to model drilling behavior.1